Divorce AppraisalsWE'RE HERE to meet all your Texas area real estate needs!

 We have the experience necessary to provide professional appraisals that stand up in court.
 We are regularly called upon to act as experts in many real estate valuation issues.
 Our appraisals are completely independent, impartial and objective.
 Our professionalism is unmatched.

 According to www.divorcerate.org, approximately 50% of all first marriages end in divorce.
 The numbers are even higher for second and third marriages.
 You are in good company.
 We are sorry you going through it.
 Divorce is painful.
 So let us handle the real estate.
-You fight over the Beatle’s albums.
+You fight over the photo albums and Beatle’s albums.

 Residential • Commercial • Industrial • FHA & VA Appraisals